NFL fines Giants $150,000, McAdoo $50,000 for walkie-talkie

 The cutoff system is engaged with 15 seconds left on the play clock or when the ball is snapped.

 The Giants (10-4) won the game 10-7.
-The drive on which McAdoo used the walkie-talked ended in a Dallas interception of Eli Manning.
+The drive on which McAdoo used the walkie-talkie ended in a Dallas interception of Eli Manning.

+“It was a clear violation of the rules, and we accept full responsibility and the penalty,” the Giants said in a statement.

 For more NFL coverage: http://www.pro32.ap.org and — http://www.twitter.com/AP_NFL